to All Pinkney Commentary Titles

 Transforms, Edifies, Strengthens, and Blesses

 The proper and best time to edify and grow is when fellow believers come together in koinonia (fellowship).
-When two or more true believers get together the natural result is to share their common salvation and to have "fellowship" to minister "edification" to each other.
+Even as two or more true believers get together the natural result is to share their common salvation and to have "fellowship" to minister "edification" to each other.
 When these two or more gather, Jesus 'joins' them and becomes a co-participant through the Holy Spirit!
 This fellowship process is not complicated, nor formal, it is not domination of one individual authority over another.
 It is not adversarial.
 Discipleship happens as we share the several gifts given to each believer.
 Koinonia is about participation, communication and sharing.
 As referenced in 1John 1:1-3, It begins with actual experiences given as a witness of Jesus' life and resurrection.
 It is about the revelation of Christ within each person and how he is living through our lives and doing his work through us.
 Koinonia is about sharing what Christ has given to each believer and ministering that gift to others.
+This kind of fellowship is what church is meant to be because in it there is mutual respect, liberty and edification.

-According to the measure of God's grace, individuals have various of testimonies and experiences, some have more, some fewer.
+According to the measure of God's grace, individuals have unique 'gifts' so they will also have various of testimonies and experiences, some have more, some fewer.
 There may be some with musical gifts which enhance worship and some with less of that ability.
 Some may have verbal skills, some less.
 Some with practical kinds of skills, some not so much.
 Some may be working through personal tragedies or rejection, while others have already had healing in these areas.
 All need to be encouraged to participate at some level so that leadership skills may be fostered in each.

 The dynamics of fellowship will change from week to week.
 Few or more people may be present at a house or meeting place and the Spirit of God will act in accordance to the time and persons present.
 I believe fellowship should never turn into something regimented or formalistic.
 However it often becomes that especially when everything is controlled by one leader.
 Those unfamiliar with the kind of fellowship I have described need to experience for themselves what can happen in a place of meeting where the Spirit of God is given liberty!
 God can make his glorious presence known; lift people out of their fears and oppression; bring joy and healing; restore broken hearts and broken relationships and save peoples souls.
 The Holy Spirit administers just such actions.
 (See link to Why We Gather )